Raccoons in Your Attic: What Do You Do?

 5. Clean up and Decontaminate

 Once the raccoons have moved on, you may feel tempted to sit down and relax, but hold on!
 Whether raccoons were in your attic for a day or a week, there will be plenty of mess to take care of.
 You’ll want to clean up raccoon feces safely and quickly.
-Collect and dispose of shredded insulation and other damaged materials while you’re at it.
+Collect and dispose of shredded attic insulation and other damaged materials while you’re at it.
 Wearing protective clothing such as gloves, goggles, and a respirator will limit the health hazards associated with handling the materials.

 After you’ve removed and cleaned everything to the best of your ability, it is time to decontaminate the attic, remove pathogens and sterilize the area.
 This step is an extra precaution to take care of hard-to-see messes, like urine.
 You will also want to treat the attic for any fleas, ticks, and other parasites the raccoons may have brought in to your attic.
 Wildlife cleanup and sanitation services can handle the bulk of this task for you.

-6. Repair Attic Damage
+6. Repair Damage in the Attic

 Last but not least, after the raccoons have moved on and the area is clean, it is time to repair the attic to ensure that the raccoons stay out and away.
 Fix entry holes in the roof and any other damage the raccoons may have caused in your attic.